urrri/babel-plugin-jsx-map-class-props/README.md

 ## Saving mapped class names in the file

-To simplify using mapped class names in e.g. tests, there can be defined output file(s) into which the plugin will put constants, matching appropriated class names.
-The output file can have JavaScript, JSON or custom format (`format` option).
+To simplify using mapped class names in e.g. tests, there can be defined output file(s) (`outFileName` option) into which the plugin will put constants, matching appropriated class names.
+The output file can have JavaScript, JSON or [custom](#custom-out-file-format) format (`format` option).
 The constants can be grouped by the input files or be presented as a flat list (`flat` option).
 Group names and constant names can be decorated with [scoped name pattern](https://github.com/webpack/loader-utils#interpolatename) (`groupFormat`, `varFormat` options).
 Then names will be compacted and converted to camelCase or UPPER_SNAKE_CASE format (`case` option).
 All non-alphanumeric characters will be removed (including $ sign).

+>**Note**: only classes defined with string literals will be saved into the out files.<br> Classes defined as expressions or using the Spread operator (...) can be resolved at runtime only.

+### Custom out file format

+`format` option of an out file can be defined as a `function` with the following arguments:
+* `groups` - preprocessed (filtered and formatted) array of groups of constants:
+    ```js
+    [
+        // group
+        {
+            // group identifier, formatted using options.groupFormat and options.case
+            // (undefined, if options.flat === true)
+            name: 'string',
+            items: [
+                // constant
+                {
+                    // identifier, formatted using options.varFormat and options.case
+                    name: 'string',
+                    // formatted (final) class name
+                    value: 'string'
+                }
+            ]
+        }
+    ]
+    ```
+* `options` - out file options (read only)

+The function should return a `string` that represents the custom content ready to be saved in the out file.

 ## Have a question or want to suggest an improvement?